How To: Getting Started

 - Next, click on Tools >> Hardware Utilities >> Moates PROM I/O

 - At the top right under "supported chips" select J3 Ford Adapter

 - Now Click on "Read Chip", the status bar will now show the reading progress, it will take a minute or so to read

 - Now Click on "Save Buffer to File"

 Reading Existing Tune

-If upgrading to TunerPro RT from other software platforms you can read the calibration in to TunerPro if you have the correct strategy loaded.
+If upgrading to TunerPro RT from other software platforms that support the quarterhorse you can read the calibration from the quarterhorse in to

-Write Existing Tune to this Tune Slot to be read into TunerPro RT.
+Write Existing Tune to the default Tune Slot to be read into TunerPro RT.